 4.00 credits.
 This course focuses on changes over time in American culture and how American culture has been influenced by other cultures.
 Students will have opportunities to experience, discuss, and interpret a variety of cultures through lectures, performances, discussions, film, and fieldtrips.
 They will write reflective essays on these activities and relate them to their own or another culture.
 Prerequisite(s): Appropriate placement or completion of ELL 114 with a grade of B- or higher.
 Credits are not applicable to the 125 required for graduation with a bachelor's degree.

 Courses Offered at the Advanced Level:

-Refer to Department of Modern Languages for ESL 111 $\!\!/$ ESL 112 courses.
+Refer to the School of Arts and Humanities for ESL 111 / ESL 112 courses.

 Joint Degree Programs